Welcome to Exarchia

 worth a visit.

 The center of the neighborhood is Exarchia Square which is at the intersection of Themistokleous street which comes from Panipistimiou (Venizelos) street near Omonia, and Stournari street which comes from Patission street by the Polytechnion.
-It is a seedy little square with a number of cafes
+It is a seedy little square with a number

 and fastfood restaurants, some ornery stray dogs(the only time I have ever been bitten is in Exarchia-OK he just nipped me but I am still nervous when I walk through the square), a few mangas and a large number of people who are just passing through.
 Most of the really cool stuff is on the small streets around the square.
 At first passing it just looks like a confusing mess of shops, posters, graffiti and weird people but that is all part of being in a strange place for the first time